MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 ------- | -----------
 [Button](/uwp/api/windows.ui.xaml.controls.button) | A button that initiates an immediate action.
 Can be used with a [Click](/uwp/api/windows.ui.xaml.controls.primitives.buttonbase.click) event or [Command](/uwp/api/windows.ui.xaml.controls.primitives.buttonbase.command) binding.
 [RepeatButton](/uwp/api/windows.ui.xaml.controls.primitives.repeatbutton) | A button that raises a [Click](/uwp/api/windows.ui.xaml.controls.primitives.buttonbase.click) event continuously while pressed.
 [HyperlinkButton](/uwp/api/windows.ui.xaml.controls.hyperlinkbutton) | A button that's styled like a hyperlink and used for navigation.
-For more information about hyperlinks, see [Hyperlinks](hyperlinks.md).
+For more info about hyperlinks, see [Hyperlinks](hyperlinks.md).
 [DropDownButton](/uwp/api/windows.ui.xaml.controls.dropdownbutton) | A button with a chevron to open an attached flyout.
 [SplitButton](/uwp/api/windows.ui.xaml.controls.splitbutton) | A button with two sides.
 One side initiates an action, and the other side opens a menu.
 [ToggleSplitButton](/uwp/api/windows.ui.xaml.controls.togglesplitbutton) | A toggle button with two sides.
 One side toggles on/off, and the other side opens a menu.